wsoule/wsoule/README.md

 * 🌍  I'm based in Michigan, United States
 * ✉️  You can contact me at [wsoule679@gmail.com](mailto:wsoule679@gmail.com)
 * 🧠  I'm learning Typescript, React, and Angular
-* ⚡  In adition to my programming projects, I am trying to create a machine that uses c++ and mechanisms to knight me with my sword
+* ⚡  In addition to my programming projects, I am trying to create a machine that uses C++ and mechanisms to knight me with my sword

 ### Skills